 If you’ve ever been unable to attend a funeral service because of bad weather, illness, distance, or the high cost of travel, you know how upsetting the experience can be.
-Funeral webcasting solves these kinds of problems every day.
+Having an online funeral with funeral webcasting solves these kinds of problems every day.

 Although funeral webcasts are not the same as being there in person, they are a wonderful way to allow anyone who can’t be present to see and hear the service over the internet.
 Because most people have access to the internet these days, few people will have to miss a funeral that is being webcast.

-Even if you don’t own a computer, you probably know someone who does, and public libraries offer patrons the opportunity to use computers on the premises.
+Even if you don’t own a computer or smartphone, you probably know someone who does, and public libraries offer patrons the opportunity to use computers on the premises.
 Even if you’re not connected to the internet at home, you can still take advantage of all the internet has to offer, including the opportunity to participate in a funeral service you would otherwise have had to miss.

 Although you might not associate using a computer with attending an online funeral, webcasting is a service offered by increasing numbers of funeral homes, allowing those who can’t attend in person to attend virtually.
-All you need is a computer that’s connected to the internet and has a sound card that allows you to hear as well as see the proceedings.
+All you need is a computer that’s connected to the internet or a smartphone.